 Students enter the program fall quarter (September).

-At the end of summer quarter there is a Comprehensive Exam.
+At the end of Spring quarter there is a Comprehensive Exam.

 Scheduling of Classes: